wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-monitoring-dashboard.md

 ```
 If required, you can remove the wild card and add a specific origin for this configuration for security requirements.

 As management dashboard is utilizing the management api, the user store is bound to the said api.
-Therefore, if you want to add a new user to view the management dashboard, you have to add a new user to the userstore defined in the internal-apis.xml.
+Therefore, if you want to add a new user to view the management dashboard, you have to add a new user to the userstore defined in the `internal-apis.xml` (stored in the `MI_HOME/comf` directory).
-Please note that in order to use the management dashboard you need to use JWT based authentication handler in `internal-apis.xml` file.

 ```xml
 <UserStore>